-Yeah, well, you think about it from the perspective of if someone doesn't know anything about you, or your business or your brand and they say See a Facebook ad.
-And the experience that they're providing or that they're getting from you is that your brand is fun and quirky, the colors that you're using are bright, the fonts that you're using are super bold, and you've got maybe a little bit of a snarky personality.
+Yeah, well, you think about it from the perspective of if someone doesn't know anything about you, or your business or your brand, and they see a Facebook ad.
+And the experience that they're providing, or that they're getting from you is that your brand is fun and quirky, the colors that you're using are bright, the fonts that you're using are super bold, and you've got maybe a little bit of a snarky personality.
 And then they go to that landing page.
-And it's very calm and reserved, maybe there's different colors that are being used use, the brand voice is in a different is communicating a different message or a different communication style, then there's inconsistency is and who do they trust?
-They trust that with what they saw on the Facebook ad?
+And it's very calm and reserved, maybe there's different colors that are being used use, the brand voice is in a different is communicating a different message or a different communication style, then there's in consistencies and who do they trust, they trust the with what they saw on the Facebook ad?
 Or do they trust what they're seeing on the landing page.
-And then if you take it a step further, they go to that checkout page, and it's maybe goes back to what that experience had been in a Facebook ad.
-So again, when you think about those consistencies and having that cohesive experience, it creates trust because there's continuity, people know what to expect, and they know what they're building a relationship with.
+And then if you take it a step further, they go to that checkout page.
+And it's maybe goes back to what that experience had been in a Facebook ad.
+So again, when you think about those consistencies, and having that cohesive experience, it creates trust, because there's continuity, people know what to expect, and they know what they're building a relationship with.

 Alyson Lex 6:57

 Yeah, I have no more to say about that.
 That's awesome.
 I love the way that you said that.
 And it really did make kind of it made it easier for someone like me who I really like that hard and fast rule kind of thing, right?
 I like a super delineated.
 This is what it is.
-Branding has always been kind of heady and obscure, like you mentioned.
-It really is like, Okay, this is this is how it's used.
+Branding has always been kind of heady and obscure, like you mentioned, it really is like, Okay, this is this is how it's used.
 This is really what it's used for.
 That's, that's really cool.
-So what guides how you build that brand?
-Like the the design and the way it shows up?
-Have your sales page, your logo on the website, all that jazz?
-What?
-What kind of pushes you in that right direction?
+So what guides, how you build that brand?
+Like the the design and the way it shows up of your sales page, your logo on the website, all that jazz?
+What, what kind of pushes you in that right direction?
+Yeah, that's

-Yeah, that's a great question.
-And I would go back to what I had said before about, what do you want your brand personality and what do you want that experience to be?
-So when you're able to kind of stay take a step back and think about the different things touch points that someone has with your brand.
-How do you want them to think?
-How do you want them to feel?
-What kind of actions do you want them to take when they come in contact with your brand, whether it's on Instagram, or they see a Facebook ad or then they pop over to a landing page, when you can get really clear on how you want that experience to be how you want people to feel, that then will guide the actual tangibles like the design aesthetic of your brand.
+a great question.
+And I would go back to what I had said before about, what do you want?
+Your brand personality?
+And what do you want that experience to be?
+So when you're able to kind of stay take a step back and think about the different touch points that someone has with your brand?
+How do you want them to think, how do you want them to feel?
+What kind of actions do you want them to take when they come in contact with your brand, whether it's on Instagram, or they see a Facebook ad or then they pop over to a landing page, when you can get really clear on how you want that experience to be how you want people to feel that then will guide the actual tangibles like the design aesthetic of your brand.
 So what colors should you be using?
 What fonts should you be using?
 What kind of language do you want to incorporate into how you communicate based off of what you want that experience to be?
-So for example, if you want to have if someone if you want someone who experiences your brand, to feel excited and motivated, and really empowered, you'll probably use bright and bold colors, you know, thinking about like things Like color psychology, it doesn't have to be as scary as it sounds.
+So for example, if you want to have if someone if you want someone who experiences your brand, to feel excited and motivated, and really empowered, you'll probably use bright and bold colors, you know, thinking about like things like color psychology, it doesn't have to be as scary as it sounds.
 But when we use certain colors, we can emote and embody certain feelings.
 So when you can get clear on how you want your brand to feel, you can then be intentional and strategic about the colors that you're using the same thing with fonts.
 And you can get again as minute as you want in the details.
 But it all comes back to that foundation of how do you want your brand to be experienced, and then making design decisions based on what your answers are to that.

 Alyson Lex 9:39

-I was sitting here like, Oh, I have to remember to ask her about that.
+I was sitting here like all I have to remember to ask her about that.
 And then she's like, oh, here's an example.
 I was like, well, that's what I wanted.
 So yeah, that's what I wanted.
 So

-And they're not going to take action.
-They're going to be like, like, you know, ooh, like it's gonna drive them insane.
+And they're not going to take action, they're going to be like, like, you know, like it's gonna drive them insane.
 So, talk to me about colors.
-Talk to me about fonts. my happy place please, a Jenny are hilarious.
+Talk to me about fonts. my happy place, please, ah, Jenny are hilarious.
 Um, yes.
-Okay, so when I work with clients, I use this idea called seasonal brand theory, and it was pioneered by this brilliant brand stylist named Fiona humberstone.
-She lives over in England and she has two amazing books.
-One of them is brand brilliance and I can't see the title of the other one.
-Oh, how to style your brand.
+Okay.
+So when I work with clients, I use this idea called seasonal brand theory.
+And it was pioneered by this brilliant brand stylist named Fiona humberstone.
+She lives over in England.
+And she has two amazing books.
+One of them is brand, brilliance, and I can't see the title of the other one Oh, how to style your brand.
 So if you're interested in this idea, I would definitely encourage you checking her out.
 But basically, it's pairing color psychology with seasonal theory that was kind of pioneered back in the 80s, where the idea was every person is aligned with the season based off of your skin tone, and your hair color and your eye color.
-And depending on what season you matched up with, you would dress them a certain way.
+And depending on what season you matched up with you would dress them a certain way.
 So use a certain type of makeup and wear certain colors.
 From a styling perspective.
 Well, this stuff yes.
 Yeah.
 Isn't it great?
-It's awesome.

 Alyson Lex 12:33

-great.
-Yes, so you know, yeah, but there's this idea when to use it in with your brand is to understand what does your brand align with?
+So you know, yeah, but there's this idea when to use it in with your brand is to understand what does your brand align with?
 What season does your brand align with?
 So based off of going back to what I had originally said, of, how do you want your brand to be experienced?
-And what do you want people to think and to feel when they do come in contact with your brand that then will help you align with us Certain season that has specific attributes.
-So when we think about colors so for example, if you're a spring brand, you are creative, you're excited, you're fun, you're super friendly.
-You're going to use bright saturated colors because they elicit those feelings.
-You'll have clean and simple fonts because that are easy to read.
-Then when we go on to the summer brand if you're more elegant, more romantic, high quality, calm, a little aspirational, your colors will be more muted, more refined, like a toned down, little bit D saturated version to help embody and elicit those feelings.
+And what do you want people to think and to feel when they do come in contact with your brand that then will help you align with a certain season that has specific attributes.
+So when we think about colors, so for example, if you're a spring brand, you are creative, you're excited, you're fun, you're super friendly, you're going to use bright saturated colors because they elicit those feelings you'll have clean and simple fonts because that are easy to read.
+Then when we go on to the summer brand if you're more elegant, more romantic, high quality, calm, a little aspirational, your colors will be more muted, more refined, like a toned down little bit D saturated version to help embody and elicit those feelings.
 Moving on to the fall brand.
-You really are more organic you seek knowledge thinking about really natural and in I always think of like the a the fall season so you have those saturated but darker moody colors.
+You really are more organic you seek knowledge thinking about really natural and in I always think of like the a the fall season so you have those saturated but darker moodier colors.

-Um, but that it's the whole point is to think about, okay, how can we use colors to help embody this feeling, thinking about fall, because you're all about the knowledge.
-It's chunkier font like Sarah, to help more of that old style feel.
+But that it's the whole point is to think about, okay, how can we use colors to help embody this feeling, thinking about fall, because you're all about the knowledge.
+It's chunkier font, like a saref to help more of that old style feel.
 And then when we go into the winter brand, it's a lot more minimal, very aspirational.
 And thinking about high contrast.
-So because winter is a very high contrast season, so your colors are high saturation, but a little bit on the darker side versus what you would have with spring where you have high saturation and more lighter colors.
-So using that, that's kind of my first recommendation would be if this resonates with you, if you're specifically if you're struggling with finding colors for your brand, your course whatever your product is, try to figure out what season you're in and then You can also think about the fonts.
-So with spring sans serifs are great because they're really about simplicity and creativity.
-And I am with you, Jenny.
-I like to use them more as the headers because they're so legible.
+So because winter is a very high contrast season.
+So your colors are high saturation, but a little bit on the darker side versus what you would have with spring where you have high saturation and more lighter colors.
+So using that that's kind of my first recommendation would be if this resonates with you, if you're specifically if you're struggling with finding colors for your brand, your course whatever your product is, try to figure out what season you're in and then You can also think about the fonts.
+So with spring, sans serifs are great because they're really about simplicity and creativity.
+And I am with you, Jenny, I like to use them more as the headers because they're so legible.
 Then we jump over to like the summer brand with this elegant and nice, elegant script font can be a good add on.
 So I think it depends on using them.
-I would be back up and say when we think about colors, just specifically answer your question, colors and fonts.
-And if you're using something like a font that's more of a specialty, it's really great and I use this as kind of a rule of thumb is to use them as accents, your colors and your fonts.
-If you're doing something that is more of like one of those handwritten fonts that might be a little bit illegible if it's if you're using it a lot.
-Oh, heck you Same thing with the colors too.
-I think when you use them as more of an accent, they pack more of a punch.
-Because they have contrast with the rest of everything else on the page.
+I would be back up and say, when we think about colors, just specifically answer your question, colors and fonts.
+And if you're using something like a font that's more of a specialty, it's really great.
+And I use this as kind of a rule of thumb is to use them as accents, your colors and your fonts.
+If you're doing something that is more of like one of those handwritten fonts that might be a little bit illegible.
+If it's, if you're using it a lot.
+Oh, heck, you Same thing with the colors too.
+I think when you use them as more of an accent, they pack more of a punch, because they have contrast with the rest of everything else on the page.

 Jennie Wright 16:06

-Yeah, that's that's a whole bunch of notes right there and we will include the name of the author and the name of the books that Kelly is talked about in the resources section for this particular episode.
-So you can check that out at System to thrive.com forward slash two seven like 27 so the numerals two seven, and you can go and grab you know, everything that Kelly's talking about we'll make sure is there and available for you?
-I think that was really interesting and I want to follow up on that to say that I you know, I was inserting some comedic relief into this episode.
-I'm not I'm not all that crazy and I don't freak out that much.
-But I do.
-I do kind of get my my knickers in a knot with where I do need to use whitespace whitespace is so underutilized.
-And I think it is actually part of branding, you know, and the lack of the lack of something, you know, having that whites Which is on a page or in your copy and the way it's displayed and everything, it's a visual thing.
-It's a visual way of using your brand that elicits a response, right?
-Mm hmm.
-And whitespace for me, allows
+Yeah, that's, that's a whole bunch of notes right there.
+And we will include the name of the author and the name of the books that Kelly is talked about in the resources section for this particular episode.
+So you can check that out at System to thrive.com, forward slash two, seven, like 27.
+So the numerals two, seven, and you can go and grab, you know, everything that Kelly's talking about, we'll make sure is there and available for you.
+I think that was really interesting.
+And I want to follow up on that.
+To say that I you know, I was inserting some comedic relief into this episode, I'm not, I'm not all that crazy, and I don't freak out that much.
+But I do, I do kind of get my my knickers in a knot with where I do need to use whitespace whitespace is so underutilized.
+And I think it is actually part of branding, you know, and the lack of the lack of something, you know, having that whitespace, which is on a page or in your copy and the way it's displayed and everything, it's a visual thing, it's a visual way of using your brand that elicits a response, right?
+Uh huh.
+And whitespace, for me, allows

 Alyson Lex 18:18